Yoho National Park

 On the western slopes of the Great Divide, glaciers and waterfalls cling to the towering peaks of Yoho National Park.
 Discover the secrets of ancient marine life in a land shaped by water and human ingenuity.

-All waterbodies in Yoho and Kootenay national parks are closed to watercraft and angling until March 31, 2025.
+All waterbodies in Yoho and Kootenay national parks are closed to watercraft and angling until March 31, 2025 to reduce the spread of aquatic invasive species (AIS), including whirling disease.
+Please visit the Water activity rules and regulations for more information.

 Using recreational drones in Yoho National Park is prohibited.
 Anyone caught operating a drone within park boundaries may result in law enforcement action and a fine of up to $25,000.